maharanasunil/GSynergyDEChallenge/README.md

-# Your dbt Project Name
+# GSynergy Data Engineering Challenge

-Welcome to [Your dbt Project Name]!
+Welcome!
 This project utilizes dbt (data build tool) to transform raw data into analytics-ready tables in your data warehouse.
 Below, you'll find information on how to set up and use this project effectively.

 ## Project Structure